 The Centre for Net Zero High Density Buildings (CeNZ‑HighDB)

-A new research centre that supports and develops Net Zero solutions for high density buildings and streetscapes.
+A research centre that supports and develops Net Zero solutions for high density buildings and streetscapes.
 It will test new prototypes and retrofit buildings with low-carbon materials, heating and cooling systems, and energy storage technologies.

 A Green Economy Centre funded by UKRI, CeNZ-HighDB is a collaboration between five Universities across the Central Belt of Scotland, with industry engagement also forming a key area of focus.
 It aims to accelerate Net Zero inclusive whole system approaches, supporting business green growth, skills, jobs, and communities via Thematic Working Groups (TWGs).